tejasvicsr1/WAP/Diaries/Aman.md

 ## November 13,2020
     - Read the doucmentation and worked with the python library Wiki dump reader for the backend of the game

+## November 15, 2020
+    -Added the program to add links to the database -Downloaded wikipedia dump files and parsed data from them